Loopring/protocols/packages/loopring_v3/circuit/statements.md

 Batches multiple transactions together in a block.
 All public input is hashed to the single field element publicInput, this makes verifying the proof more efficient.

-The operator is required to sign the block.
-This is required because the operator pays the protocol fees direclty from his own account.
+The operator needs to sign the block.
+This is required because the operator pays the protocol fees directly from his own account.

 Here we finally apply the new balance root of the pool acccount (at accountID = 0) to the Merkle tree.
 All balance updates done while running over the transactions only updated the balance Merkle tree of the account, and so here we set it in the account so the main Merkle tree is updated.